 The two most recognizable key tools of discrimination are the resident permits and the "breadwinner" model.
 The raising of the European political/economic community and the concept of a Europe's borderless Schengen Area developed through the strict creation of "external" border in order to limit, or, sometimes, to enhance migrants' fluxes to Europe.
-In spite of the differences between the "welfare regimes" defined by Esping Andersen155 as liberal, conservative and social democratic systems, Kofman recognizes a general development of a neo-liberal economy based on "flexible labour markets" between the "brivatization of welfare services as well.
+In spite of the differences between the "welfare regimes" defined by Esping Andersen159 as liberal, conservative and social democratic systems, Kofman recognizes a general development of a neoliberal economy based on "flexible labour markets" 160 which influences accessibility to social protection and leads often to the privatization of welfare services as well.

-Such concepts as "sexual division of labour", "unpaid domestic work" or "female dependency", and "breadwinner", though differentiated through the Andersen Model, seem to be "ever-green" for the
+Such concepts as "sexual division of labour", "unpaid domestic work" or "female dependency", and "breadwinner", though differentiated through the Andersen Model, seem to be "ever-green" for the European Union system.
+That means that the patriarchal model, also described by Krause, appears as the main one on which the various systems of social protection within the EU borders are based.

-153 Kofman 2001.
+157 Kofman 2001.

-155 Ibidem, p.
+159 Ibidem, p.
 139-40.

-European Union system.
-That means that the patriarchal model, also described by Krause, appears as the main one on which the various systems of social protection within the EU borders are based.
 The relation between provisions access and earning, connected with the role of the family in the societies, still define different perspectives and different lives for men and women.
-Kofman describes the impact that the migration to Europe has on the gender gap, focusing mostly on two aspects such as: a flood of migrants work used in order to keep women outside of the labour market 157 and the role of women migrants as "providers of welfare".
-158 The status of European women remains blurred between the "non-paid care-workers" and the "flexible, vulnerable workers" with accessibility to welfare public policies and a welfare care-work provided by migrants.
+Kofman describes the impact that the migration to Europe has on the gender gap, focusing mostly on two aspects such as: a flood of migrants work used in order to keep women outside of the labour market161 and the role of women migrants as "providers of welfare".
+The status of European women remains blurred between the "non-paid care-workers" and the "flexible, vulnerable workers" with accessibility to welfare public policies and a welfare care-work provided by migrants.
 Migrants women experience, as migrants in general, discriminations based on citizenship, and through the "family reunion" policies of citizenship, while they often work temporally, flexibly in private households, far from reaching an employment status considered sufficient to be entitled of social aids.